Compare Tree Pruning Quotes Now

 Even very small branches no thicker than 2cm can build up speed very quickly and will smash roof tiles and anything else in their path.

 It will also make a huge difference to the look of the tree.
-The biggest changes can be see on trees like the Eucaluptus nicholii and Silky Oaks.
+The biggest changes can be seen on trees like the Eucalyptus nicholii and Silky oaks.

 It is a very straight forward job, but can make a huge difference to the look of your tree and garden.

 For more information on the cost of various tree trimming services, please visit our tree trimming cost guide here.